BigBlymp/.github/profile/README.md

 🍠 Yamfore is a decentralized, non-custodial lending protocol purpose-built on the Cardano blockchain, offering crypto-backed loans with no margin calls, no ongoing interest repayments, and indefinite loan terms.

-η OBYUSD is the native stablecoin of the Obymare protocol and a foundational asset within Cardano’s DeFi ecosystem.
-It’s built for smooth integration across yield protocols, lending markets, and liquidity pools, giving users multiple ways to earn returns while maintaining a stable peg and reliable store of value against the US dollar.
+η OBYUSD is Obymare's native stablecoin and a core asset in Cardano's DeFi ecosystem.
+Built for seamless integration with yield protocols, lending markets, & liquidity pools, it offers multiple earning opportunities while maintaining a stable USD peg.

 🪙 Obymare is a stablecoin solution built for Cardano, meticulously designed for the blockchain's unique eUTXO model.
 Its $OBYUSD stablecoin provides unparalleled stability through exclusive over-collateralization with ADA, offering a secure and stable digital asset within the Cardano ecosystem.